 - Low refrigerant

-Either way, the ending effect is that the air conditioner's evaporator coil cannot operate to properly transfer heat, and in essence 'overcools' itself.
-The result of this super-cooling is condensation (that's water formation), and eventually ice forms from that condensation as it cools below the freezing point.
+Either way, the ending effect is that the air conditioner's evaporator coil does not properly transfer heat, and in essence 'overcools' itself.
+The result of this super-cooling is condensation (that's water formation), and over time ice forms from that condensation as it cools below the freezing point.
 In short, the A/C has morphed into an old-school icebox.

 What Should You Do When Your A/C Freezes?

 - Check to ensure that the airflow around your system is unrestricted.
-Replace the furnace or air handler's filter and replace any return air filters.
-Open all the registers completely and ensure that they are not impeded by furniture or drapes.
+Replace the furnace or air handler's filter along with any return air filters.
+Open all the registers completely and ensure that they are not impeded by furniture or curtains.

 What Does it Cost to Repair?

-This can become an expensive repair.
-When your unit freezes over it can lead to a totaled compressor.
-Replacing your compressor could cost as much as a downpayment on a high efficiency model.
-Unfortunately, many homeowners are forced to decide between installing a new system or repairing the damaged one.
-If you act quickly and call a NATE-certified technician, you have better odds of getting a less expensive job.
-Your technician will diagnose the situation and how to avoid the issue from happening again.
-If a leak was really the cause (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.
+This can turn into a costly repair.
+When your AC freezes over it can lead to a totaled compressor.
+Replacing your compressor could cost as much as a downpayment on a new system.
+In fact, many homeowners are forced to decide between installing a new system or repairing the damaged one.
+If you act quickly and call a ACE-certified technician, you have better odds of getting a less expensive job.
+Your technician will diagnose the situation and how to avoid the issue from occurring in the future.
+If a leak was really the cause (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.